Manga: The Curious World of Japanese Comics

 Manga Design – Some Thumb Rules, or Lack of Those

 The level of detail depends on the flow of the narrative.
-When emotions are meant to be heightened, the details in the characters are more pronounced, while the backgrounds become less prominent, highlighting the characters.
+When emotions are meant to be heightened, the details in the characters are more pronounced.
+On the other hand, the backgrounds become less prominent, highlighting the characters.

 When we talk about facial expressions, mangakas follow a simple mantra, “The eyes say it all!”.
 The big, flamboyant, and explicitly detailed eyes are a result of this.
 Apart from this, they also use other iconography techniques to put more life into the character, like the following: